reasonml/reasonml.github.io/docs/jsx.md

 <MyComponent> ...foo </MyComponent>
 ```

-This passes the value `foo` _without_ wrapping it in a list (or array, in the case of ReasonReact).
+This passes the value `foo` _without_ wrapping it in a list.
 Aka, this desugars to:

 ```reason
 ([@JSX] MyComponent.createElement(~children=foo, ()));
 ```

-This is extra useful in the cases where you are handled `foo` that is already a list of things, and want to forward that without wrapping it an extra time (which would be a type error) \*.
+This is extra useful in the cases where you are handled `foo` that is already a list of things, and want to forward that without wrapping it an extra time (which would be a type error).
 It also allows you to pass arbitrary data structures at `children` position (remember, JSX `children` is really just a totally normal prop):

 ```reason
 <MyComponent> ...((theClassName) => <div className=theClassName />) </MyComponent>;